Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Introduction

 Essentially, the corrupt supervision signals should be blamed for the above issues.
-In this work, we expect to answer the following question: \textit{How to properly calibrate the corrupt supervision signals?} As shown in Figure~\ref{fig:motivation}, we observed that the real ground-truth is usually situated in the aggregation region of the proposals assigned to a noisy ground-truth.
-Furthermore, the proposals are more densely aggregated around a reliable one, showing that the spatial distribution of proposals can act as a statistical prior for the potential locations of objects.
-Thus, we propose \textit{DIStribution-aware CalibratiOn} (\textit{DISCO}), which aims to model the spatial \textit{distribution} of proposals for \textit{calibrating} supervision signals (see Figure~\ref{fig:task}(b)).
-For each group of the assigned proposals, we perform \textit{spatial distribution modeling} with a four-dimensional Gaussian distribution, statistically extracting potential locations of objects.
-Based on the modeled distribution, we develop three distribution-aware techniques to improve \textit{classification}, \textit{localization}, and \textit{interpretability}, respectively: 1) \textit{Distribution-aware proposal augmentation} (\textit{DA-Aug}): Additional proposals are generated from the distribution to enrich category features in the representative locations, and then the proposal with the highest classification score is collected to boost classification performance; 2) \textit{Distribution-aware box refinement} (\textit{DA-Ref}): With a non-linear weighting strategy, noisy ground-truth is fused with the distribution into a refined ground-truth to achieve superior bounding box regression; 3) \textit{Distribution-aware confidence estimation} (\textit{DA-Est}): An extra estimator is integrated into the detection head, with the distribution variance elegantly acting as its supervision, to estimate the confidence of predicted bounding boxes for better non-maximum suppression (NMS).
-Without introducing complicated learnable modules, DISCO can attain state-of-the-art performance on large-scale noisy image datasets (\textit{i.e.}, Pascal VOC and MS-COCO), especially at high noise levels.
-Our main contributions are summarized as follows: \begin{itemize} \item Motivated by the observation about proposal aggregation, we propose an approach called DISCO to calibrate supervision signals with spatial distribution modeling. \item To improve classification, localization, and interpretability, we introduce three techniques (\textit{i.e.}, DA-Aug, DA-Ref, and DA-Est) to collaborate with the modeled distribution in a distribution-aware manner. \item Comprehensive experiments show that our DISCO can attain state-of-the-art performance in object detection with noisy bounding boxes and meanwhile achieve satisfactory interpretability for its predictions.
+In this work, we expect to answer the following question: \textit{How to properly calibrate the corrupt supervision signals?} As shown in Figure~\ref{fig:task}(b), we observed that the real ground-truth is usually situated in the aggregation region of the proposals assigned to a noisy ground-truth, showing that the spatial distribution of proposals can act as a statistical prior for the potential locations of objects.
+Thus, we propose \textit{DIStribution-aware CalibratiOn} (\textit{DISCO}) to model the spatial \textit{distribution} of proposals for \textit{calibrating} supervision signals.
+For each group of the assigned proposals, we perform \textit{spatial distribution modeling}, statistically extracting potential locations of objects.
+Based on the modeled distribution, we develop three distribution-aware techniques to improve \textit{classification}, \textit{localization}, and \textit{interpretability}, respectively: 1) \textit{Distribution-aware proposal augmentation} (\textit{DA-Aug}): Additional proposals are generated from the distribution to enrich category features, and then the proposal with the highest classification score is collected to boost classification performance; 2) \textit{Distribution-aware box refinement} (\textit{DA-Ref}): With a non-linear weighting strategy, noisy ground-truth is fused with the distribution into a refined ground-truth to achieve superior bounding box regression; 3) \textit{Distribution-aware confidence estimation} (\textit{DA-Est}): An extra estimator is integrated into the detection head, with the distribution variance elegantly acting as its supervision, to estimate the confidence of box predictions.
+Our experiments show that DISCO can attain SOTA performance on large-scale noisy detection datasets, especially at high noise levels.